MLHale/nebraska-gencyber-modules/2021/online_safety_and_privacy/README.md

 Let's upload the image on to an EXIF (Exchangeable image file format) processor ([https://tool.geoimgr.com](https://tool.geoimgr.com)).
 Do you see any problems here?

-To spread awareness of such issues with social media, an educational website called __teachingprivacy.org__ has been developed.

-[https://teachingprivacy.org/teachers-portal/](https://teachingprivacy.org/teachers-portal/) (Beware of the ".com" version of this site.
+To spread awareness of such issues with social media, an educational website called [teachingprivacy.org](teachingprivacy.org) has a list of `Ten Principles for Online Privacy` along with several modules for [classroom activities](https://teachingprivacy.org/teachers-portal/) (Beware of the ".com" version of this site.
 This is called [`domain-squatting`](https://en.wikipedia.org/wiki/Cybersquatting))

 It is often prudent to turn off geotagging in twitter posts.
-For instance, if you have a twitter account, there is a setting (Settings --> Security and Privacy) to delete any previously tagged locations.
+For instance, if you have a twitter account, there is a setting (More --> Settings and Privacy --> Privacy and Safety --> Location Information) to delete any previously tagged locations.

 Generating analytics about social media posts is also real easy.
 The following website provided detailed breakdown of tweets.
 All you need is a twitter handle.